canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 ## 3. Apply Updates from the Upstream Kernel
-The upstream kernel will have updates that should be propagated down to this kernel.
+The upstream kernel will have changes that should be propagated down to this kernel.

 ### 3.1.
 Fix helper scripts
 Update the local (in-tree) helper scripts cranky uses to the latest version: